smokephisticated/smokephisticated/pages/bongs/bongs.md

 **Well, good news:**

-Your hiding spots, backpack, and wallet will have no problems fitting this consolidable beaker bong.
+Your hiding spots, backpack, and wallet will have no problems fitting this mini beaker bong.

 This minture beaker bong measures out to a tiny 10.5 cm (roughly hand-pipe sized), but makes sure not to sacrifice size for effectiveness..
 Just watch your flame around any facial hair.
 Yes, it's that small.